jukben/fish-nx/README.md

 # fish-nx

-This package contains [Nx (Extensible Dev Tools for Monorepos)](https://nx.dev) completions for [Fish](https://github.com/fish-shell/fish-shell) shell.
+This package provides [Nx (Extensible Dev Tools for Monorepos)](https://nx.dev) completions for the [Fish shell](https://github.com/fish-shell/fish-shell).

-## Install
+## Installation

-> I recommend to use [Fisher](https://github.com/jorgebucaran/fisher) to install this package
+> It's recommended to use [Fisher](https://github.com/jorgebucaran/fisher) for installing this package.

-> This package uses [Jq](https://stedolan.github.io/jq/) so make sure you have it installed.
-Brew will do on OSX.
+> This package requires [jq](https://stedolan.github.io/jq/) and [fd](https://github.com/sharkdp/fd).
+Ensure they are installed.
+On macOS, you can install them using Homebrew.

 ```
 fisher install jukben/fish-nx